S-VATS31/Machine-Learning-Projects/README.md

 ### ⚙️ Transformer From Scratch
 > _Folder:_ `Transformer From Scratch`

-A complete, minimal Transformer implementation built entirely from scratch in Python.
+An almost complete Transformer implementation built entirely from scratch in Python.
 Great for learning internals and customizing behavior.

 Modules include:
 - `decoder_block.py`: Transformer decoder architecture.